 3. The Living Room

-Melding local and New England-sourced ingredients, Executive Chef Glaister Knight adds his own touch to what others might consider no-brainer lobster rolls or clam chowder.
+Melding local and New England-sourced ingredients, Executive Chef Glaister Knight adds his own touch to what others might consider no-brainer lobster rolls or England clam chowder.
 He serves a sake mignonette with local Blue Hill Cove oysters or Narragansett Bay littlenecks.
 Signature dishes include lamb chop lollipops, tofu fries with spicy honey, and a standout crab cake Scotch egg.
 The idea here is to create your own multi-dish mélange, an arrangement perfect for sharing and sampling.

 Creativity at LR doesn’t end on the dinner plate.
 Maurice’s extensive multi-ingredient cocktails are sailing set favorites.
 Local beers and ciders also feature, along with nearly 20 wines by the glass.
 The Living Room also serves an enticing breakfast and brunch.